-We just changed how we rate new models here at The Car Connection.
-We’re constantly updating our methodology Our reviews are the product of decades of experience from some of the most experienced automotive writers Our automotive experts have over 50 years of collective automotive journalism experience writing for outlets such as Automobile, Car and Driver, Auto Express, Edmunds.com, MSN Autos, more than 75 newspapers across Our team of experts drives nearly 200 new vehicles each year between them, including advance drives of new vehicles not available to the general public.
-The Car Connection’s experts also travel to the world’s auto shows to learn firsthand about vehicles nearing production.
+For 2019, we’ve changed how we rate new models here at The Car Connection.
+We constantly update our Our reviews are the product of decades of experience from some of the most experienced automotive writers Our automotive experts have over 50 years of collective automotive journalism experience writing for outlets such as Automobile, Car and Driver, Edmunds, and more than 75 newspapers across the

+Our team of experts drives nearly 200 new vehicles each year between them, including advance drives of new vehicles not yet available to the general public.
+The Car Connection’s experts also travel to the world’s auto shows to learn firsthand about vehicles as they near production.

 Here’s a brief look at our methodology and what’s changed.

 How we test cars

 The Car Connection’s experts test-drive completely new models as well as cars that have been substantially updated with new styling, new safety gear, and new engines and transmissions.
 The team also drives some models that haven’t seen major changes as needed to refresh their opinions of the car.
 In nearly all cases, our experts have driven the vehicle in question in its current form, for the hands-on experience needed to bring you the best

 What is the rating system?

-We’re rating cars based on Style, Performance, Comfort, Quality, Safety, Features, and Green.
+We rate cars based on Style, Performance, Comfort and Quality, Safety, Features, and Green.
 Each category starts at a baseline score of 5, and goes up or down from there.

 Style: Points can be earned or lost based on above- or below-average interior and exterior style; excellent or poor interior or exterior style; and exceptional (or very poor) style.

 Performance: Points can be earned or lost based on powertrain performance; braking and handling performance; ride quality; and transmission.
 An additional point can be awarded (or lost) for exceptional circumstances, circumstances, i.e. off-road prowess, or supercar credentials.